directus/directus/docs/extensions/introduction.md

 # Extensions

-Extensions provide a way to build, modify or expand Directus' functionality beyond the default suite, for your specific needs.
+Extensions provide a way to build, modify or expand Directus' functionality beyond the default, for your specific needs.
 There are three main categories of extensions:

 1. App Extensions